irsbugs/cmrt/Who can Log in V2.md

 | 14 | Individual   | Admin CMRT                         |          0 | NULL                | Individual   |
 +----+--------------+------------------------------------+------------+---------------------+--------------+
 ```
-Using CiviCRM two *contacts* were *deleted*, but not *deleted permanently*.
-They are permanently deleted from the CivCRM database as follows:
+In the above the two CiviCRM *contacts* were *deleted*, but not *deleted permanently*.
+They may be permanently deleted from the CivCRM database using the followig SQL command:
 ```
 MariaDB [cmrailtr_civicrm]> DELETE FROM civicrm_contact WHERE is_deleted=1;
 Query OK, 2 rows affected (0.012 sec)
 ```
-The CiviCRM database now display the following contacts:
+The CiviCRM database now displays the following contacts:
 ```
 MariaDB [cmrailtr_civicrm]> select id, contact_type, display_name, is_deleted, external_identifier, contact_type from civicrm_contact;
 +----+--------------+------------------------------------+------------+---------------------+--------------+